xinzhen2015/iOS_Check/README.md

 You need Swift Package Manager (as well as swift compiler) installed in your macOS, generally you are prepared if you have the latest Xcode installed.

+Compile from source:

 ```shell
 > git clone https://github.com/onevcat/FengNiao.git
 > cd FengNiao
 > ./install.sh
 ```
+FengNiao should be compiled, tested and installed into the /usr/local/bin.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for